trim21/webpack-userscript-template/readme.md

 [deployed](https://trim21.github.io/webpack-userscript-template/)

-You can auto use greskfork's auto update function.
+You can auto use greasyfork's auto update function.